Law & Order: Organized Crime: Development

 After working on Special Victims Unit, Christopher Meloni returned to the Law & Order franchise to reprise his role as Elliot Stabler.

 In March 2020, NBC had given a 13-episode order to a new crime drama starring Meloni as his character from Law & Order: Special Victims Unit, Elliot Stabler.
 Dick Wolf, Arthur W. Forney, and Peter Jankowski, serve as the executive producers, with Matt Olmstead being looked at as showrunner and writer.
 The series came following Wolf's five-year deal with Universal Television, which will serve as the series' production company along with Wolf Entertainment.

 The series was originally planned to be set up in the twenty-first season finale of Law & Order: Special Victims Unit, with Stabler's wife and son returning.
 The episode would also have revealed the whereabouts of the Stabler family following Meloni's departure as the character in season twelve.
 When asked whether or not the storyline would instead happen in the twenty-second season premiere, Law & Order: Special Victims Unit showrunner Warren Leight said that "it's pretty clear that Elliot will be in the SVU season opener".
 Craig Gore was set to be a writer for the series, but was fired by Wolf on June 2, 2020, for controversial Facebook posts about looters and the curfew put in place in Los Angeles due to protests about the murder of George Floyd.
 Gore had listed himself as co-executive producer on the series on his Facebook profile, but Meloni announced Olmstead would be the showrunner for the series, not Gore.
 The same day, the series title was revealed to be Law & Order: Organized Crime.
 The first teaser for the series was released during the 30 Rock: A One-Time Special on July 17.
 In July, Meloni stated he had not yet seen a script, and the writers were still working on the story.
 By October, Olmstead had stepped down as showrunner, and he was later replaced by Ilene Chaiken in December.

 In February 2022, Chaiken was replaced as showrunner by Barry O'Brien.
 In May 2021, NBC renewed the series for a second season, which premiered on September 23, 2021.
 In May 2022, NBC renewed the series for a third season, which premiered on September 22, 2022.
 Bryan Goluboff was appointed showrunner for the third season, but left after three months, and was replaced by Sean Jablonski, who then also left due to "creative differences", and David Graziano took over for the final episodes of the third season.
 In April 2023, NBC renewed the series for a fourth season that premiered on January 18, 2024, with John Shiban as showrunner.
 Shiban departed during production of the fifth season in fall 2024, marking the sixth change in showrunners over the show's five seasons.
+On April 16, 2026, it was announced the series had been canceled after five seasons.